ER vs. Immediate Care: Where Should You Go?

 Our board-certified physicians and outstanding healthcare teams are here for you at all of our care centers when you need us most.

-Loyola's immediate care centers are open weekdays from 8 am to 8 pm, weekends 8 am to 3 pm and most holidays.
+Loyola's immediate care locations are open weekdays from 8 am to 8 pm, weekends 8 am to 3 pm and most holidays.
 No appointment is needed.
-With three immediate care centers in Burr Ridge, River Forest and Homer Glen, you can find the location nearest you.
+With three immediate care locations in Burr Ridge, River Forest and Homer Glen, you can find the location nearest you.

 Loyola Medicine’s emergency department is open 24/7 and is home to our experts in emergency medicine.
 Our Level 1 Trauma Center features some of the most highly skilled trauma experts.